Cognigy/Documentation/docs/en/docs/ai/installation/migration/single-replica-redis-to-redis-ha-migration.md

     * If custom `resources` for `statefulRedis` are defined in your `values.yaml`, copy the `resources` section (including both `requests` and `limits`) to  `redisHa.replica.resources`.
 Set the `maxmemory` setting under the `redisHa.replica.configuration` parameter to 85% of  `resources.limits.memory`.
 Refer to [values.yaml](https://github.com/Cognigy/cognigy-ai-helm-chart/blob/main/values.yaml) for details.
     * If custom `resources` for `statefulRedisPersistent` are defined in your `values.yaml`, copy the `resources` section (including both `requests` and `limits`) to `redisPersistentHa.replica.resources`.
 Set the `maxmemory` setting under the `redisPersistentHa.replica.configuration` parameter to 85% of `resources.limits.memory`.
 Refer to [values.yaml](https://github.com/Cognigy/cognigy-ai-helm-chart/blob/main/values.yaml) for details.

-## Cognigy.AI Helm Release Upgrade
+## Upgrade Cognigy.AI Helm Release to v4.65

 1. Double check that all parameters in your `values.yaml` are adjusted as described above.
-2. Perform the upgrade of the Cognigy.AI Helm Release as usual.
+2. Perform the upgrade of the Cognigy.AI Helm Release to v4.65 as usual.
 During the upgrade:

     * New `redis-ha-node` and `redis-persistent-ha-node` StatefulSets, along with their corresponding pods, will be created in the cluster.
     * Old `redis` and `redis-persistent` Deployments and corresponding pods will be removed from the cluster